stevengirving/Python_Adventure/README.md

 # Python Adventure

-This is a text-based adventure game written in python to experiment with if statements, loops, and user input.
+This is a text-based adventure game written in python to experiment with:

+- functions
+- if statements
+- loops
+- user input
+- list modifications